Italian Delights - 2 days in Florence, the city of architectural marvels

 My Tip -

-The best time to visit this square is around sunset when you get panoramic views of the city of Florence in the backdrop of the sunset.
+The best time to visit this square is around sunset when you get panoramic views of the city of Florence against the backdrop of the sunset.

 Day Two